anhaddad/GetEmailAttachments/README.md

 download_folder (You can change it to  anything you want in quotes eg. m.save_attachment("c:\tmp") )

 filter="All" (It can set to UnSeen, Seen, All so the program fetches from unread, read or all emails)

-# Fetch with filters

-change the snippet

-                    # if em.header.pass_filter(sender, sbj_chg, sbj_new) == "new":
-                        # self.msglist.append(em) #Commend it out if you want to go with the yield.
-                    yield em # With this line we check and save the progress.
-                    # else:
-                    #     continue

-  to

-                    if em.header.pass_filter(sender, sbj_chg, sbj_new) == "new":
-                        # self.msglist.append(em) #Commend it out if you want to go with the yield.
-                        yield em # With this line we check and save the progress.
-                    else:
-                        continue

-senders-email
-starts-with-1
-starts-with-2

 Advanced
     def select_inbox(self, inbox, ro=True):